jmminch/gospel-jabber/README.md

 You can use `webdev serve` to serve the resulting page locally and access it via your browser.
 Device mode in Chrome developer tools is handy for emulating mobile-type behavior.

-## Known Issues

-Sound does not work reliably on iOS.
-I have yet to be able to debug the reason why.